Costantino de' Servi: Spy

-More recent research conducted by Davide Martino, a history student at St John's College at Cambridge, suggests that Costantini de' Servi might have actually been a spy employed by the powerful Medici family of Florence.
+More recent research conducted by Davide Martino, a history student at St John's College at Cambridge, suggests that Costantino de' Servi might have actually been a spy employed by the powerful Medici family of Florence.
 The thesis is based on the fact that the artist traveled constantly for work, was constantly by the Medici, and completed few projects.
 Only a spare few samples of his completed work survive today.
 There are also no portraits of him.

 Retirement

 The architect ended up quietly, back in Italy, wealthy, in a grand house and garden of his own design., dying in 1622, aged 68.